 The council has a legal duty of care to try and ensure that members of the public (and council staff) are safe while using local amenities.
 As a result, you could sue the council if you are injured because of its negligence.
-For example, you might receive compensation from the council if you’ve been injured by faulty equipment in one of its leisure centres.
+For instance, you might receive compensation from the council if you’ve been injured by faulty equipment in one of its leisure centres.
 Our guide on council compensation claims will explain when you might be entitled to compensation and what you could be compensated for.

 If you would like advice on claiming compensation against the council, we can help.
 To begin, a specialist will listen to what has happened and assess the merits of your claim.
 You’ll be given free legal advice and we could partner you with one of our personal injury lawyers if the claim is strong enough.
 Should they agree to represent you, they’ll work on your case on a No Win, No Fee basis meaning that you won’t need to pay for your solicitor’s work in advance.